rvardiashvili/GeoTiff-Scalable-Analysis-Pipeline/README.md

 -   `preview.png`: A downscaled PNG image of the classification map for a quick preview.

 -   (Optional) `*_probs.tif`: A multi-band GeoTIFF containing the full probability distribution for each class for every pixel.

+-   `viewer.html`: A standalone HTML viewer for the single tile, allowing for interactive inspection of the results and legend.